rubenwardy/docker_phpbb/README.md

 * Create `./data/mariadb` with the contents of `/var/lib/mariadb`.
 * Create `./data/phpbb` with `files`, `store`, and `avatars`.
+* TODO: work out what users/groups/permissions need to be set on `./data`
 * `docker-compose up --build`
+* Go to http://localhost, and sign in as "user" with the password you specified in `PHPBB_PASSWORD`.